xbeat/Machine-Learning/README.md

 The Bernoulli distribution is a discrete probability distribution for a binary random variable.
 It models scenarios with two possible outcomes, often referred to as "success" and "failure."
 This distribution is named after Swiss mathematician Jacob Bernoulli and serves as a foundation for more complex probability distributions.

+## Cross-Entropy Loss for Multiclass Classification

+Cross-Entropy Loss in Classification Models

+Cross-entropy loss is widely used for training neural networks in classification tasks.
+It measures the dissimilarity between predicted probability distributions and true labels.
+However, this loss function has limitations when dealing with ordinal datasets, where class labels have a natural order.

 ## Exposing LLM Application Vulnerabilities with Python

 Understanding LLM Vulnerabilities